rbb-data/iframe-sizer-script/README.md

 # iframe sizer script

+**NOTE:** This code is deprecated and will not be updated.
+Use https://github.com/davidjbradshaw/iframe-resizer instead.

 A simple js script to set the size of an iFrame to the height of the screen

 ## Options